FluxML/FastAI.jl/docs/background/blocksencodings.md

 - For example, for supervised learning tasks, there is an input block and a target block and we want to learn to predict targets from inputs.
 Learning to predict a cat/dog label (`Label(["cat", "dog"])`) from 2D images (`Image{2}()`) is a supervised image classification task.
 - A block is not a piece of data itself.
 Instead it describes the meaning of a piece of data in a context.
 That a piece of data is a block can be checked using [`checkblock`]`(block, data)`.
 A piece of data for the `Label` block above needs to be one of the labels, so `checkblock(Label(["cat", "dog"]), "cat") == true`, but `checkblock(Label(["cat", "dog"]), "cat") == false`.
-- We can say that a data container is compatible with a learning method if every observation in it is a valid sample of the sample block of the learning method.
+- We can say that a data container is compatible with a learning task if every observation in it is a valid sample of the sample block of the learning task.
 The sample block for supervised tasks is `sampleblock = (inputblock, targetblock)` so `sample = getobs(data, i)` from a compatible data container implies that `checkblock(sampleblock, sample)`.
 This also means that any data stored in blocks must not depend on individual samples; we can store the names of possible classes inside the `Label` block because they are the same across the whole dataset.

 ## Data pipelines